-Modeled after the Peace Corps, the Mississippi Teacher Corps (MTC) is a two-year program that trains non-education majors to teach in high-poverty public schools in Mississippi.
-For two years participants live and teach in rural and urban Mississippi communities.
-While teaching each participant earns a master's degree in education from the University of Mississippi and receives training and support from MTC.
-All candidates must have received or expect to receive a Bachelor’s degree by May 30th, 2014 and have a grade point average (GPA) of at least 3.0 on a 4.0 scale on all course work in the baccalaureate degree.
-No previous education course work is required or expected.
-There are three application deadlines:
+MTC is a two-year program that trains non-education majors to teach in high-poverty public schools in Mississippi.
+Participants live and teach in rural and urban communities.
+While teaching, each participant earns a master's degree in education from the University of Mississippi and receives training and support from MTC.
+All candidates must have received or expect to receive a bachelor's degree by May 30 and have a grade point average of at least 3.0 on a 4.0 scale in the baccalaureate degree.
+No previous education coursework is required.

 Moore Undergraduate Research Apprentice Program (MURAP)

-MURAP's objective is to foster the entrance of talented students from diverse backgrounds into graduate school and faculty positions within the humanities, social sciences, and fine arts in U.S. colleges and universities.
-More broadly, the program seeks to increase the number of minorities and others who demonstrate a commitment to eradicating racial disparities and who will pursue graduate work and faculty positions within the academy.
-Each summer, a cohort of 18-22 students participates in MURAP at the University of North Carolina at Chapel Hill.
-The students come from a variety of undergraduate institutions across the country and are exposed to an intensive ten-week research experience, which includes designing and carrying out a research project, weekly meetings with a faculty mentor, attending weekly seminars, and receiving weekly courses in preparation for the Graduate Record Exam (GRE).
-Applicants must be U.S. citizens or permanent residents, must have completed at least four semesters of undergraduate study, and must have at least one semester (at least 12 hours) of undergraduate work remaining when they enter MURAP.
+MURAP's objective is to facilitate the entrance of talented students from diverse backgrounds into graduate school leading to faculty positions within the humanities, social sciences and fine arts in U.S. colleges and universities.
+Each summer, students participate in an intensive 10-week research experience at the University of North Carolina Chapel Hill.
+The program includes a research project, weekly meetings with a faculty mentor, weekly seminars, and weekly courses in preparation for the Graduate Record Exam.
+Applicants must be U.S. citizens or permanent residents who have completed at least four semesters of undergraduate study; they also must have at least one semester (at least 12 hours) of undergraduate work remaining when they enter MURAP.

 Multidisciplinary International Research Training Program (MIRT)

 MIRT is a national program designed to encourage students to pursue careers in biomedical and behavioral science research.
-The program provides support for undergraduate and graduate students to do health-related population-based research and training in developing countries.
-MIRT is funded by The National Center on Minority Health and Health Disparities (NCMHD) of the National Institutes of Health.
-The Harvard School of Public Health MIRT Program (formerly the University of Washington MIRT Program) has established linkages and training sites with academic institutions throughout the developing world, including in Zimbabwe, Ethiopia, Vietnam, Thailand, Republic of Georgia, Peru, Mexico, Ecuador, Chile, and Australia.
-Research opportunities are designed collaboratively with faculty in these institutions to address health and health disparities pertinent to their countries.
+The program provides support for undergraduate and graduate students to conduct health-related population-based research and training in developing countries.
+The Harvard School of Public Health MIRT Program has established links and training sites with academic institutions throughout the developing world, including Zimbabwe, Ethiopia, Vietnam, Thailand, Republic of Georgia, Peru, Mexico, Ecuador, Chile and Australia.
+Research opportunities are designed collaboratively with faculty to address pertinent health and health disparities.